Published by Lookforzebras

 1. Onboarding

-Research states that a well-structured onboarding process promotes new hire retention by 82% and productivity by 70%.
+Research shows that a well-structured onboarding process not only boosts new hire retention by 82% but also increases productivity by 70%.

 The employee onboarding process could be a great tool to build trust with new hires and convince them that they have made the right decision.
 Some practices can be followed, such as taking them around the office and introducing them, conducting exciting activities, etc., to create a smooth transition to regular work cadence.